lateinit-apps/guitar-app/docs/conventions.md

 ## Pull requests conventions

 - Keep strict to our brand ~~new~~ [branching strategy](branching-strategy.md)
-- At least two approves are needed to merge a pull request
+- At least two approvals are needed to merge a pull request
 - Pull request shouldn't be merged until every comment is resolved
 - D.R.O.Y - Don't Resolve On Yourself - all comments to pull requests should be resolved by author
   - violate D.R.O.Y. if the comments don't require additional review